oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

   optional string email = 3;
 }
 ```

-The corresponding JADN definitions include:
+The equivalent JADN definition is:

 **JADN definition of Person:**
 ```